Sindh has better tax collection record: Murad

 ISLAMABAD: Talks between the International Monetary Fund (IMF) and the provincial governments ended in Islamabad on Saturday.

-After the meeting, Khyber Pakhtunkhwa Finance Minister, Taimur Salim Jhagra said the meeting was positive.
+Khyber Pakhtunkhwa Finance Minister Taimur Salim Jhagra said after the meeting that the meeting was positive.
 He said all the matters must be resolved with the IMF and Pakistan must move forward quickly.
 He said finalisation of the IMF programme will end uncertainty.

 ISLAMABAD: Talks between the International Monetary Fund (IMF) and the provincial governments ended in Islamabad on Saturday.

-After the meeting, Khyber Pakhtunkhwa Finance Minister, Taimur Salim Jhagra said the meeting was positive.
+Khyber Pakhtunkhwa Finance Minister Taimur Salim Jhagra said after the meeting that the meeting was positive.
 He said all the matters must be resolved with the IMF and Pakistan must move forward quickly.
 He said finalisation of the IMF programme will end uncertainty.